steveoc64/petstore/README.md

 If a more complex structure is needed (map[string]somePhotoStruct ??), then its easy enough to change.

-I have not implemented a persistent storage mechanism for the image data inside the petstore microservice, just the URLs to reference the images.
+For storage of the images - I am saving the uploaded file, unprocessed, in a temp directory inside the container, and then stamping the filename in the DB record.

-In a real application, would decouple that storage entirely, so that the actual images would be stored in a separate service (AWS S3, etc).
-Depending on how that is done, that would drive how the PhotoURLs would look.
+In a real application, that temp dir could be mounted to a persistent volume, or written to some external key value store (AWS S3 / Google / etc)

 ## Tech Debt / TODO